liyu0510/liyu0510.github.io/_pages/teaching.md

 *Fall semester of 2020 and 2021.
 Teaching assitant for professor Tiziana Assenza, Nicolas Werquin, Fabrice Collard, Patrick Fève.*

 ### Topics in Macroeconomics, Undergraduate 3rd year
-*Spring semester for 2018 and 2019.
+*Spring semester of 2018 and 2019.
 Fall semester for 2020.
 Teaching assitant for professor Sumudu Kankanamge*

 ### Macroeconomics, Undergraduate 2nd year
 *Fall semester of 2021.
 Teaching assitant for professor and professor Patrick Fève.*